Pilot Grants

 • Applications from early-career investigators are encouraged.

-• Co-investigators from other institutions are also encouraged to apply, as long as a CUIJBP co-investigator is engaged in the research.
+• Co-investigators from other institutions are also encouraged to apply, as long as the PI of the proposal is either faculty at CU Anschutz or a CUIJBP co-investigator is engaged in the research.

 Review and Decision Process

-For questions, please contact Dr. Larry Moreland, Director of the Interdisciplinary Joint Biology Program, at larry.moreland@cuanschutz.edu.
+Questions: Dr. Larry Moreland, Director of the Interdisciplinary Joint Biology Program larry.moreland@cuanschutz.edu

 RNA Profiling and Multispectral Immunohistochemical Analysis of Complement and Other Innate Immune Factors in the Synovium Following Anterior Cruciate Ligament Injury